Kardar-Parisi-Zhang universality in two-component driven diffusive models: Symmetry and renormalization group

 Before we embark upon any detailed analysis, we notice that due to the mutual couplings, there is {\em no} single frame where the kinematic wave terms in both Eqs.~(\ref{lineq1}) and (\ref{lineq2}) can be removed.
 We further note that Eqs.~(\ref{eq1}) and (\ref{eq2}) are invariant separately under the shift $h_1\rightarrow h_1 + const.,\,h_2\rightarrow h_2 + const.$.

 Nonlinear terms preclude any exact analysis.
 Thus perturbative approaches are adopted.
-Na\"ive perturvative approaches yield corrections to the model parameters that diverge in the long wavelength limit that can be successfully within the framework of the dynamic renormalisation group (DRG) method~\cite{drg,Janssen}.
-We restrict here ourselves to low-order (one-loop) DRG calculations.
+Naive perturvative approaches yield corrections to the model parameters that diverge in the long wavelength limit that can be successfully within the framework of the dynamic RG method~\cite{drg,Janssen}.
+We restrict here ourselves to low-order (one-loop) RG calculations.
 The perturbative expansion in powers of nonlinear coefficients results in diverging corrections in the long wavelength limit.
-These long wavelength divergences can be treated using a perturbative one-loop Wilson momentum shell DRG~\cite{barabasi,Halperin, Halpin}\,.
-Dynamical fields $h_{1,2}({\bf{ q}},\omega)$ with higher momentum ($\Lambda/b<q<\Lambda,\,b>1$) are integrated out pertubatively up to the one-loop order, where $\Lambda$ is the upper momentum cut off.
-Wavevectors are rescaled $q'=bq$ so that upper momentum cut off is restored to $\Lambda$\,.
-We perform the following scale transformations: $x\rightarrow bx$, $t\rightarrow b^{z}t$, $h_{1}\rightarrow b^{\chi_{1}} h_{1}$ and $h_{2}\rightarrow b^{\chi_{2}}h_{2}$\,.
+These long wavelength divergences can be systematically treated by using a perturbative one-loop Wilson momentum shell dynamic RG~\cite{barabasi,Halperin, Halpin}\,.
+Dynamical fields $h_{1,2}({\bf{ q}},\omega)$ with higher wavevectors ($\Lambda/b<q<\Lambda,\,b>1$) are integrated out pertubatively up to the one-loop order, where $\Lambda$ is the upper wavevector cut off.
+Wavevectors are rescaled as $q'=bq$ so that the upper wavevector cut off is restored to $\Lambda$\,.
+We perform the following scale transformations: $x\rightarrow bx$ (corresponding to $q'=bq$), $t\rightarrow b^{z}t$, $h_{1}\rightarrow b^{\chi_{1}} h_{1}$ and $h_{2}\rightarrow b^{\chi_{2}}h_{2}$\,.

 In the comoving frame of $h_{1}$, the dynamical equations (\ref{eq1}) and (\ref{eq2}) take the form

 where the relative wave speed $v=v_2-v_1$\,.
 The noises $\eta_1$ and $\eta_2$ are assumed to be zero-mean Gaussian distributed with variances